zhaofeng-shu33/LearningFromDataNote/pa1/README.md

 * Even if you fail all tests, you can still get 4 points.
 However, when you have not created your project repository, you will get **zero** point.

-* For the second problem, the inverse symbol may be misleading.
+* For the second problem, the matrix inverse writing style may be misleading.
 You should use some other methods to avoid singular cases, just like the first problem.

 * Do not modify `test.py` in your submission.